DataDog/dd-sdk-android/README.md

 ### SQLDelight

-If you use SQLDelight in your application, take a look at Datadog's [dedicated library](integrations/dd-sdk-android-sqldelight/README.md).
+If you use SQLDelight in your application, see Datadog's [dedicated library](integrations/dd-sdk-android-sqldelight/README.md).

 ### RxJava

-If you use RxJava in your application, take a look at Datadog's [dedicated library](integrations/dd-sdk-android-rx/README.md).
+If you use RxJava in your application, see Datadog's [dedicated library](integrations/dd-sdk-android-rx/README.md).

 ### Picasso

-If you use Picasso, let it use your `OkHttpClient` instrumented with Datadog SDK, and you can get RUM and APM information about network requests made by Picasso.
+If you use Picasso, use it with the `OkHttpClient` that's been instrumented with the Datadog SDK for RUM and APM information about network requests made by Picasso.

 ```kotlin
         val picasso = Picasso.Builder(context)